In This Activity

 |The theme that 'Death is Eternity' is evident as the speaker realizes how far death goes as there is no concept of time.

 (These instructions are completely customizable.
 After clicking "Copy Activity", update the instructions on the Edit Tab of the assignment.)

-Perform a TPCASTT analysis of "The Raven".
+Perform a TPCASTT analysis of "Because I Could Not Stop for Death".
 Remember that TPCASTT stands for Title, Paraphrase, Connotation, Attitude/Tone, Shift, Title, Theme.